scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 needed to complete each task into the individual worker machines.

 As an example, we implemented a pipeline for analysis of human MRI data.
-Human MRI data is a good use-case for a system such as Cloudknot, because much of the analysis in computational pipelines that analyze this type of data proceeds in an embarassingly parallel manner: even for large data-sets with multiple subjects, a large part of the analysis is conducted first at the level of each individual brain, and aggregation of information across brains is typically done after many preprocessing and analysis stages are done at the level of each individual.
+Human MRI data is a good use-case for a system such as Cloudknot because much of the analysis proceeds in a parallel manner.
+Even for large datasets with multiple subjects, a large part of the analysis is conducted first at the level of each individual brain.
+Aggregation of information across brains is typically done after many preprocessing and analysis stages at the level of each individual subject.

 For example, diffusion MRI (dMRI) is a method that measures the properties of the connections between different regions of the brain.